joe-engalan/VMKata/README.md

 Add coins to the coin bank when item is dispensed <-- My decision Add the concept of a saved message that is displayed once.
 Add a coin bank for making change
+If there isn't enough money when dispense is pressed, display the price